aws/copilot-cli/site/content/docs/developing/content-delivery.en.md

 ## How do I enable HTTPS traffic with CloudFront?

 When using HTTPS with CloudFront, specify your certificates in the `http.certificates` field of the environment manifest, just as you would for a Load Balancer.
 The new field `cdn.certificate` similarly enables HTTPS traffic with CloudFront.
+Unlike a Load Balancer, you can only import one certificate.
+Because of this, we recommend that you create a new certificate in the `us-east-1` region which contains CNAME records to validate each alias that your services use in that environment.

+!!! info
-Note that this certificate may only be imported in the `us-east-1` region.
+    CloudFront only supports certificates imported in the `us-east-1` region.

 !!! info
     Importing a certificate for CloudFront adds an extra permission to your Environment Manager Role, allowing Copilot to use the `DescribeCertificate` [API call](https://docs.aws.amazon.com/acm/latest/APIReference/API_DescribeCertificate.html).